verifizieren/notability-sync/README.md

 3. **Access the application:**

-   Open your web browser and go to `http://localhost:5177`.
+   Open your web browser and go to `http://localhost:5177` or `https://nsync.mendes.dev`.

 ### Configuration